rspamd/rspamd/ideas.md

 	- implement other ANN models and evaluate their learning curve;
 	- adjust generated meta-rules weight according to the evidence of rules.

-### Create a dedicated library for rspamd client

-So far, rspamd includes a client library but it depends on the whole rspamd code making it hard or even impossible to use it in other projects.
-We want this library to be cut from rspamd in the way similar to separating of [rdns](https://github.com/vstakhov/rdns).
-Ideally, we also want SWIG bindings for the client library allowing to use it in other programming languages.
-Moreover, the client library should be able to work in both non-blocking (streaming) and blocking modes without explicit dependency on the exact reactor library, such as libevent.
+### Implement SMTP proxy mode in rspamd

+There are two efforts of SMTP proxy implementations in rspamd, however, they are not finished so far.
+SMTP proxy is a convenient method of spam filtering that can be used with any MTA (including, for example, OpenSMTPD).
+Moreover, rspamd could act as a fast pre-filtering proxy to eliminate spam based on merely envelope checks (SPF, RBL and so on).

-* Difficulty: easy to medium
+* Difficulty: medium
-* Required skills: intermediate skills in C
+* Required skills: excellent skills in C, good understanding of event based data processing model
-* Possible mentors: cebka, az
+* Possible mentors: cebka

 * We suppose that at the midterm evaluation, we could estimate the following:
-	- the separate implementation of rspamdclient in C using abstract events model;
-	- the ability to interact with rspamd both for scanning and learning;
+	- the *tested* implementation of smtp full and lightweight proxies with no SMTP queue support;
 * At the final evaluation we suppose to have the following tasks being done:
-	- HTTPCrypt encryption support, replay attacks protection, nonces policy selection;
-	- SWIG bindings to another languages
+	- fully functional SMTP proxy that supports SMTP queue managing

 ### Create functional test framework